API Routes \[Add server-rendered endpoints to your docs site]

 Vocs (via Waku) walks every file under `_api/` and registers it as a route at the matching path, minus the `_api` segment.

-A handler module can either export a `default` function (handles all methods), or named exports per HTTP method.
+Each handler module either exports a `default` function (handles all methods) or named exports per HTTP method.

 ```ts [src/pages/_api/api/hello.ts]